Army Wives: Ratings

 The series opened its third season with 3.5 million viewers and a 2.4 rating among women 18-49, and a 1.0 rating among men 18-49.
 That made Wives the top-rated drama premiere in Lifetime's key demographic for 2009, though the show declined 22% among total viewers later in the year.

 The series opened its fifth season with a total of 4.2 million viewers, up 27% from the fourth-season premiere, and it scored a 1.4 rating among women 18-49.
 The episode is Lifetime’s second most watched original season premiere among the key demos, including Women 18+ (3.0 rating) and Adults 18+ (4.0 rating), behind only the season two debut of Army Wives.

 Awards and accolades

 Home media

 Walt Disney Studios Home Entertainment has released all seven seasons on DVD.

 International airings

 The series began airing in Ireland on Monday, October 15, 2007, on TG4 (in English) and in New Zealand on Thursday, June 19, 2008, on TV2.
 The series began airing in Australia on December 1, 2008, on Network Ten and currently on pay TV provider Foxtel.
 South African network M-Net also airs the series; the second season ended on M-Net on Monday, January 5, 2009.
 Sky Living in the United Kingdom broadcast the first three seasons.
 However, in February 2012, it was announced that the channel had not purchased the rights for the fourth season.

+The series was broadcast in Italy on November 1, 2007 on Fox Life and Rai 2.
+The series also airs in Israel in the winter of 2008 on Yes stars Drama.
+The series began airing in the Netherlands in 2008 on NET 5, while the second season aired starting April 26, 2010.
+In the French-speaking part of Belgium, Wallonia, the first season began airing on RTL-TVI on August 3, 2008 whereas the second season was shown on cable television network BeTV starting from December 26, 2008.
+In France, the show retitled American Wives was first broadcast on Monégasque channel TMC on November 27, 2008.
+Sister channel TF1 started airing the first season on August 13, 2012.